Where to Find the Best Seafood Restaurants Around Boston Right Now

 440 Atlantic Ave., Boston, 617-423-5501, jameshooklobster.com.

 It’s hard to beat the harbor horizon views from this Titanic-sized offshoot of the Legal Sea Foods chain.
 The three-floor Seaport operation covers casual fish fare on the ground floor, more refined plates upstairs, and lounge-worthy bites and cocktails on the mast-high roof deck (which has a retractable glass covering, so you can enjoy the scenery whatever the weather).
-Stuffed to the gills with everything from iconic chowder to baked stuffed lobster, it’s a popular people-pleaser–and for good reason, thank you.
+Is it a chain?
+Yes.
+Is it a really, really good one, and stuffed to the gills with consistently strong seafood staples, from baked stuffed lobster to an iconic chowder?
+Absolutely.

 270 Northern Ave., Boston, 617-477-2900, legalseafoods.com.